• Recipe List

 Tags

-Christmas, Food, Fruit, Ingredients, London, Lucas Hollweg, Pickled, Recipes, Stories
+Christmas, Food, Fruit, Ingredients, Jane Grigson, London, Pickled, Recipes, Stories

 IMG_6804

-So I remember the making of the pickled pears with friendliness and calm; it was about a month before Christmas and I was leafing through Jane Grigson’s Fruit Book, wanting to find some way of not losing the small, depressed-looking pears in my bowl.
+So I remember the making of the pickled pears with friendliness and calm. it was about a month before Christmas and I was leafing through Jane Grigson’s Fruit Book, wanting to find some way of not losing the depressed-looking pears in my bowl.
 I landed on her pickled pears recipe.
 Like me, she finds chutney ‘unsympathetic’, and so to spiced fruit, which requires a vinegar syrup to which you add what you like – bay leaves, blades of mace, allspice berries, some mustard seeds in my case.
-And then the fruit: pears here, but you could use plums, peaches, melon, what you like.
+And then the fruit: pears here, but you could use plums, peaches, melon etc.

 IMG_6971

-I remember our conversation in a way that I don’t of Christmas day, which comes to me largely in images: creaming green beans out of a pot with my bare hands for someone’s plate and looking down at waves of mud that had inexplicably appeared beneath my feet.
+I remember our conversation in a way that I don’t of Christmas day, which comes to me largely in images.
 The park early in the day, the quick furtive walk we did.
-Red cabbage that had somehow pulverized, standing in the kitchen eating blocks of stuffing, the Christmas pudding ready two hours after everyone had gone and its shining dome so perfect, the smell of concentrated fruit and alcohol, figs, raisins, just sumptuous and totally pointless.
+Red cabbage that had somehow pulverized, standing in the kitchen eating blocks of stuffing, the Christmas pudding ready two hours after everyone had gone and its shining dome so perfect, the smell of concentrated fruit and alcohol sumptuous and totally pointless.
 We ate it watching Paddington.

 What I have left now is the juice.
 I have half a jar of it, the pears long gone.
 Because it has sat unnoticed for this time, it is intense, dark, tea-like.
 It is gloriously spiced.
 Now I am using it to add to pulped garlic and honey, because of my rattling chest and snotty nose.
 There is nothing like a spiced vinegar syrup on January days, when the days are long and calm again.
 I don’t even think there are pears now, certainly none on the trees which are all black and knotted round here, like long witches’ hands.
 So make it for the syrup alone.
 I would.
 There’s a while before you have to share it.
 Happy New Year.